 On-Page SEO: Ensuring your site is optimized for search is the key to being found online.
 On-page SEO is the foundation to creating search marketing that lasts.
 We’ve created a complete checklist of on-page SEO tasks that you can download and follow to make sure your site is optimized for search.

 Usability: Having a site that is optimized for your users is a must.
 Make sure you have clear navigation to help your users as they explore your website.
-Also, don’t try to do everything on each page.
-Have a focused strategy for each page and focus the content around one subject.
+You don't need to do every single thing to each page.
+Have a specific strategy for each page and target the content around one subject.
 Remember: Your website is not for you, it’s for your users!

 Conversions & Lead Generation: The last step in this phase is optimizing your website for conversions and lead generation.
 Remember that awesome content you created?
 If you want people to engage with it, this step is key!

 Welcome to the toughest part… hope the last few phases weren’t too difficult.
-Traffic generation and promotion are often where many small businesses give up.
+Traffic generation and promotion are often where many business owners give up.
 But if you can push through this phase, you will reap huge benefits.
 Three areas of promotion we are going to look at are Local SEO, Content Marketing and Social Media Marketing.

 Local SEO: Developing a strong local presence is often key for most small business owners.
-Claim your local directory listings on sites like Yelp, Google Business and Manta.
+Claim your local directory listings on sites like Google Business and Manta.
+For Local SEO it's vital to set up a Google My Business Listing.
 Add your address, phone number, some pictures and website URL.
 There are some great tools out there that are free and can help you out a ton.
 Check them out in this post we wrote: 3 Free Tools To Help You Develop An Awesome Local SEO Strategy.

 Social Media Marketing: It’s time to get your message out and there is no faster way to accomplish this than using social media.
 Scheduling your posts will make your life much easier.
 We recommend Hootsuite.
-It’s free, and it’s awesome!
+It’s free, and easy to use.
 For each blog post, schedule a variety of posts on your social media accounts.
 Don’t overshare.
 Find a good balance.
 You don’t want to annoy your prospects.

-Once you are successfully implementing the previous phase, it’s time to start setting up the review process to go through everything you're doing to try and improve.
+Once you are successfully implementing the previous phase, it’s time to start set up a review process to go through everything part of your strategy.
+Once you see what you have have accomplished you can adjust to try to improve.
 If you haven’t done so already, set up a Google Analytics account to track your visits and conversions.
-I would recommend starting quarterly or every other month and as you have more time, move to monthly or bi-weekly reviews.
+We recommend checking quarterly or every other month to start.
+As you have more time, move to monthly or bi-weekly reviews.

 By using these four phases you can start connecting with your audience right where they are by adding value to their lives.
 Getting started is often the hardest part, but once you get your strategy going you'll find it easier.
 If you are looking for other helpful tips and information to get you started with inbound marketing and sales check out our knowledge center.
 It's full of free resources for you to download and use to grow your business.
 We know you’re busy, but schedule some time to add inbound marketing to your small business plan.
 Your message deserves to be heard!